AFGHANISTAN IN CRISIS

 In August 2021, Afghanistan fell to the Taliban.
-Today, those who have most to fear – Afghanistan’s women and children – are still fighting for security and their basic human rights …including education.
+Today, those who have most to fear – Afghanistan’s women and children – are still fighting for security and their basic human rights including to education and work.
+Central Asia Institute is standing with them.

 In August 2021, Afghanistan fell to the Taliban.
-Today, those who have most to fear – Afghanistan’s women and children – are still fighting for security and their basic human rights …including education.
+Today, those who have most to fear – Afghanistan’s women and children – are still fighting for security and their basic human rights including to education and work.
+Central Asia Institute is standing with them.

 Among Central Asia Institute’s greatest concerns is that the Taliban’s harsh restrictions on education will leave an entire generation of Afghan girls (and boys) illiterate and without the skills to participate in society and build a better future.
 To address this, CAI has been working closely with its in-country partners to establish community-based primary schools.